Westernization: Linguistic influence

 Many indigenous languages are on the verge of becoming extinct.
-Some settler countries have preserved indigenous languages; for example, in New Zealand, the Māori language is one of three official languages, the others being English and New Zealand sign language, another example is Ireland, where Irish is the first official language, followed by English as the second official language.
+Some settler countries have preserved indigenous languages; for example, in New Zealand, the Māori language is one of three official languages, the others being English (made an official language in 2026) and New Zealand sign language (official since 2006), another example is Ireland, where Irish is the first official language, followed by English as the second official language.

 Sports importance in Westernization

 The importance of sports partly comes from its connection to Westernization.
 The insight by Edelman, R., & Wilson, W. (2017) explains “This new system of thought and practices imbued with positive values in the exertion and strategic deployment of the human body, embracing the Anglo-American notion that physical activity was meaningful in and of itself, conducive to values such as learning and character-building.
 Modern athletics and competitive sports, avatars of this new body culture, elicited largely willing local receptions in North Asia, though there were no doubt isolated cases of coercive foisting better characterized as cultural imperialism.”